DaseinPhaos/alter-intro-std-rs/text/iter-readme.md

 ---

-For ordered item types, we also have:
+For ordered item types, we have:

 ```ignore
 pub trait Iterator {